OmicsWorkflows/KNIME_docker_vnc/README.md

 This chapter explains how to run Docker image on your machine.

 Please note that the procedure below was successfully tested on Ubuntu 18.04 and Windows 10 Professional with Docker for desktop application installed.
-Docker toolbox (Windows 7 Profesional and Windows 10 Home) has been tested but there was an issue with read only access to the mounted workspace.
+Docker toolbox (Windows 7 Professional and Windows 10 Home) has been tested but there was an issue with read only access to the mounted workspace.

 1. At first you will need to install docker application for your platform - [here](https://docs.docker.com/install/) you can find information on Docker project pages.
-2. Clone this repository to get the scripts folder containing scripts to assist you to run the docker container in the next steps.
+2. [Download](https://github.com/OmicsWorkflows/KNIME_docker_vnc/archive/master.zip) and unzip or clone this repository to get e.g. "scripts" folder containing scripts to assist you to run the docker container in the next steps.
    - there are platform specific (Linux, Windows) scripts for concrete actions
       - start_container.bat (Windows) - to start docker container on Windows
       - start_container.sh (Linux) - to start docker container on Linux